espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 Note
 ^^^^^

--  If the three SNTP servers are not configured, one of the following default servers will be used: "cn.ntp.org.cn", "ntp.sjtu.edu.cn", "us.pool.ntp.org".
+-  If the three SNTP servers are not configured, one of the following default servers will be used: "cn.ntp.org.cn", "ntp.sjtu.edu.cn", and "us.pool.ntp.org".

 Example
 ^^^^^^^^